 The story plays its hand very close to its chest, so you don't know whose story to believe, while Goodman's performance treads a thin line between pathetically needy and mentally fractious.

 The plot twists unfold as the film goes on, and though it does have some ridiculous moments, it will still have you biting your fingernails on the edge of your seat.

-It was probably unfortunate timing that the film was released so soon after the similarly-themed Room (qv), which is by far a much superior film.
+It was probably unfortunate timing that the film was released so soon after the similarly-plotted Room (2015), which is a more serious treatment of an abduction-themed thriller.